adam-bauer-34/adam-bauer-34.github.io/index.md

 ---

-**Announcement:** My last ever paper in astrophysics was accepted into *The Astrophysical Journal*!
-Check it out: [*Spherical accretion in alternative theories of gravity*](https://arxiv.org/abs/2111.02178)
+**Announcement:** My last ever paper in astrophysics was published in the *The Astrophysical Journal*!
+Check it out: [*Spherical accretion in alternative theories of gravity*](https://doi.org/10.3847/1538-4357/ac3a03)

 ---